 Your electricity plan expired

 When you sign up for a term electricity plan with a fixed rate, you are under contract for a specified amount of time.
-If your contract ends and you have not signed up for a new plan with, you can be defaulted to a variable rate month-to-month plan, which can significantly increase your monthly electricity bill.
+If your contract ends and you have not signed up for a new plan, you can be defaulted to a variable-rate month-to-month plan, which can significantly increase your monthly electricity bill.
 Reliant customers are notified before their contracts expire and are given new plan offers to prevent this from happening.

 - To see if your plan has expired, log in and view your plan.